-That first prenatal visit can be the most exciting.
-A positive urine or blood test for pregnancy is one thing, but having the obstetrician talk to you about the upcoming changes and fetal growth, brings more tangibility to the fact that a baby is on the way.
-During the first prenatal visit, there are things that will occur and questions you need to ask.
+You will have many doctor's visits over the course of nine months but that first prenatal visit can be the most exciting.
+A positive urine or blood test for pregnancy is one thing, but having the doctor or midwife talk to you about the upcoming changes and fetal growth, helps the reality of your pregnancy sink in.
+This visit makes things real.

-Initial ultrasound, if doctor has ultrasound machine in office.
+Initial ultrasound, if the doctor has an ultrasound machine in the office

 How many pounds should I gain during pregnancy?

 Does my health history suggest an increased risk for certain